Use checklists to plan the reopening of your factory in a structured and efficient way.

 Use this template to control daily cleaning and personal hygiene to prevent the spread of Covid-19.Download template

-Use the template to confirm the return of a worker after a COVID-19 leave.Download template
+Use the back to work checklist template to confirm the return of a worker after a COVID-19 leave.Download template

 Use this template for regular stock checks to ensure that the COVID-19 guidelines are followed in the workplace.Download template

 Use this checklist to check the temperature of employees when they enter the building.Download template

 This legionella risk template can be used to check how high the risk of legionella in a building with rented accommodation.Download template

 Lumiform enables you to conduct digital inspections via app easier than ever before.